yum-food/TaSTT/README.md

   * Whisper natively supports transcription in [100 languages]( https://github.com/openai/whisper/blob/main/whisper/tokenizer.py#L10).
 * Customizable:
+  * Control button may be set to left/right a/b/joystick.
   * Text color, background color, and border color are customizable in the shader.
   * Text background may be an image.
   * Border width and rounding are customizable.
+  * Shader supports physically based shading: smoothness, metallic, and emissive.
 * Works with the built-in chatbox (usable with public avatars!)
 * Many optional quality-of-life features:
   * Audio feedback: hear distinct beeps when transcription starts and stops.